jwben1/FM-QR-code-component/README.md

 ### What I learned

 I reviewed:
-How to use well HTML Semantic elements (<main>) Various ways of centering including CSS Flex and Grid but I chose to go with flex.
+- How to use well HTML Semantic elements like main
-And the use of "max-width" for responsiveness
+- Various ways of centering including CSS Flex and Grid but I chose to go with flex.

-Use this section to recap over some of your major learnings while working through this project.
-Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.
+- The use of "max-width" for responsiveness.

 ```css
 .proud-of-this-css {
   padding-inline: 1rem;